 What are the top website compliance pitfalls that get special districts in trouble?

 The most common issues include: not having accessible PDFs/documents; no closed captions on video/audio files; not having ALT tags for images; lack of labels on form fields; lack of color contrast for text vs. background; not having a mobile-responsive site; non-semantic (bad, home-grown) HTML.
 These are the things that are really easy for someone to spot by doing an automated scan on your site.

 Is your website compliant?

 Whether you want to test it yourself or get our help, we're here for you.

-Our 3-part series of 30 minute webinars will help you make sense of all this:
+Our 60-minute webinars, hosted by the National Coalition of Special Districts, will help you make sense of all this:

 1. Overview and background on accessibility, lawsuits, and trends